ekourkchi/inclinet_project/README.md

 *Fig. 16: The performance metrics of the various classification models in this study*

-Evidently, model #5 has a better overall performance compared to the other two models, which is expected knowing that model #5 is the most complicated one.
+Evidently, `model5` has a better overall performance compared to the other two models, which is expected knowing that model #5 is the most complicated one.
-Averaging out the evaluated labels does make significant improvements, however model #5 seems to perform slightly better than the average.
+Averaging out the evaluated labels does make significant improvements, however `model5` seems to perform slightly better than the average.

 ###  5.6. <a name='Summary'></a>Summary

 In this project, we trained three different convolutional neural networks (CNN) to automatically evaluate the inclination of the spiral galaxies.
-All of these networks end with a regression layer which exhibits better performances.
-The performance of both classification and regression approaches have been extensively explored in the [prototyping stage](#Footnote).
+The performance of both classification and regression approaches have been extensively explored in the [prototyping stage](#Footnote), where we conclude that all of the CNN models that end with a regression layer exhibit better performances.

 [Our exploratory data analysis](https://github.com/ekourkchi/inclinet_project/blob/main/data_extraction/incNET_dataClean.ipynb) reveals that the distribution of labels (inclinations) is not uniform.
-Although leveraging the `relu` function for the activation of the last layer results in good models, an inclination dependent bias is evident when we plot the discrepancies between the measured and predicted inclinations.
-We attributed this to the non-uniformity of inclinations and the fact that inclinations span a finite range of number between 45 and 90 degrees.
+Although leveraging the `relu` function for the activation of the last layer results in building good models, an inclination dependent bias is evident when we plot the discrepancies between the measured and predicted inclinations.
+We attributed this to the non-uniform distribution of inclinations and the fact that inclinations span a finite range of numbers between 45 and 90 degrees.

 We modified our models by changing the activation of the last layer to `Tanh`.
 We normalized images and linearly adjusted inclination to be compatible with the `Tanh` output that ranges from -1 to 1.
-Although the bias is still evident, the convergence is reached more quickly.
+Although the bias is still evident, the convergence is achieved more quickly.
 Further tests seem to be necessary to make a concrete conclusion here.

-We repeated the training process of the same CNNs (`Tanh` output layer), with the augmented training samples that have uniform distributions of labels.
-We report a boost in the performances of our networks, and the prediction-measurement bias seems to be less significant.
+We repeated the training process of the same CNNs (with `Tanh` output layer) by utilizing the augmented training samples that have uniform distributions of labels.
+We report a boost in the performances of our networks, while the prediction-measurement bias seems to be off less significance.

-Using smaller batch sizes and training the model with more iterations helped to minimize the bias.
-However part of the bias that originates from the finite coverage of the inclinations cannot be entirely removed.
+Using smaller batch sizes and training models with more iterations helped to minimize the bias.
+However, part of the bias that originates from the finite coverage of the inclinations could not be entirely removed.

 Ultimately, this analysis recommends us to invoke the regression methodology to get more precise results.
-To minimize the bias, the labels of the training sample must be uniformed and `Tanh` helps with having better convergence rates and better controlling the outputs.
+To minimize the bias, the labels of the training sample must be relatively and `Tanh`  helps with having better convergence rates through generating outputs in a finite range.

 <a name='Footnote'></a>**Footnote:**
 Here, we prototyped three different models, all of which treat the problem as a regression problem: https://github.com/ekourkchi/incNET-data/blob/master/incNET_CNN_Colabs/Prototype_RGB64x64_VGGregression.ipynb .
 For the corresponding classification prototypes please refer to https://github.com/ekourkchi/incNET-data/blob/master/incNET_CNN_Colabs/Prototype_RGB64x64_VGGclassification.ipynb